stefinfection/rubybrown/proposal.md

 *We are using \*.md documents with the intent of diff tracking.*

 ## Abstract
-We propose to build two separate robots to accomplish navigating the obstacle course, and drag racetrack.
+We propose to build two separate rovers to accomplish navigating the obstacle course, and drag racetrack.
 The first will be modularly constructed using the STM32 Discovery board and both homemade and premade components from sources such as Adafruit and Amazon.
 The second will be a retro-fitted RC car with the RC module removed, and controlled via the STM32 Discovery board and accompanying peripherals.
+Both rovers will have autonomous functionality via on-ship processing.
 We realize our approach may seem a bit unorthodox, but feel we will meet the requirements set by the project, and retain the overarching goals of learning and having fun.

 ## [Parameters](proposal/parameters.md)
 #### Important Assumptions (beyond what is mentioned in the challenge description):